BoriTha/Game-Dev-Haridd/README.md

 - Before pushing, run the game locally to verify no errors.
 - Keep rooms ASCII-aligned (each line same width).
 Unknown characters are treated as empty.
 - When adding enemies or skills, tag hitboxes with an `owner` and use `visual_only` for telegraphs or non-damaging areas.
-- Prefer small focused commits with clear messages (e.g., “Add wizard cold field slow”).
+- Prefer small focused commits with clear messages (e.g., "Add wizard cold field slow").
 - If you change controls or UI, update this README and the How to Play screen.
+- When you introduce new consumables or buffs, wire them through the catalog in `main.py` so the HUD and inventory automatically pick them up.

 ### Suggested workflow for pair dev